azhou5211/hcde_project/A4/README.md

 The "No Mask Mandate in the past 7 days" means there was no mask mandate laws in the past 7 days.
 The "Yes Mask Mandate" means there was a mask mandate law during the past 7 days.
 The "No Data on Mask Mandate" means there was no data during that time period, and I am unsure if there is a mask mandate or not.

 After plotting this plot, I noticed there were a lot of 0 new cases and I decided to investigate further.
 After inspection, I noticed that the new case count is recorded after 2 day break, which is typically Saturday and Sunday.
 This also results in a huge number spike on Monday to make up for the 0 counts of the previous two days.
-Therefore, be aware the very high spikes and low spikes are due to 2 day breaks every week.
+Therefore, to counter the very spikey graph, the plot is computed on a 7 day moving average to smoothen out the dips and spikes.

 With the 1 week delay on the plot, the plot looks very similar to as the previous plot.
 It's a very small shift of 7 days.
 It looks like the mask mandate laws were put in palce during the worst parts of Covid (high number of daily new cases).